-Lewis S. Nelson, MD, Professor and Chair of Emergency Medicine at Rutgers NJ Medical School
+Lewis S. Nelson, MD, Professor and Chair of Emergency Medicine, Rutgers NJ Medical School

-About New Jersey Poison Control Center / NJPIES, 1-800-222-1222
+About New Jersey Poison Control Center/NJPIES, 1-800-222-1222

 Chartered in 1983, the New Jersey Poison Information & Education System (NJPIES), known to the public as the New Jersey Poison Control Center, is the state's primary defense against injury and deaths from intentional and unintentional poisonings.
 It is designated as the state's regional poison control center by the New Jersey Department of Health and the American Association of Poison Control Centers.
 It is a division of the Department of Emergency Medicine at Rutgers New Jersey Medical School.
-NJPIES has a state-of-the-art center located at Rutgers Biomedical and Health Sciences in Newark.
+NJPIES has a state-of-theart center located at Rutgers Health in Newark.
 NJPIES is funded, in part, by the NJ Department of Health, NJ Hospitals and the United States Department of Health and Human Services.

 Hotline staff (physicians, registered nurses, and pharmacists) provide free, telemedicine consultation through hotline services (telephone, text, chat) regarding poison emergencies and provide information on poison prevention practices, drug interactions and overdoses, food poisoning, environmental chemical exposures, animal/insect bites and stings, plant and other outdoor exposures, carbon monoxide and lead poisonings, and more.
 NJPIES' services are free, confidential/private, available 24/7, and help is available in any language.
-Call 1-800-222-1222; Text 973-339-0702; Chat.
-Stay Connected: FB / Twitter / Website
+Call 1-800-222-1222 or Chat Here.